viviRbi/vyNote/readme.md

 # SOAP
 ## What does the acronym SOAP stand for?
 - Simple Object Access Protocol
+- lightweight, XML-based protocol for exchanging information in a decentralized, distributed environment.

 ## What protocols and data format do SOAP services use?
 - SOAP itself is a protocol Simple Object Access Protocol